 Lush garage rock sound, propulsive beats and distinctive vocals: Last Dinosaurs is one of those alternative rock bands that will get you obsessed with just one listen.

-For those of you who fancy alternative guitar noise and indie rock bands such as Wolf Alice and Snail Mail, you can’t miss one of the much anticipated Hong Kong concerts in 2019: Australian indie rock band Last Dinosaurs’ Hong Kong debut at TTN on 17 May.
-Almost 10 years in, vocalist and guitarist Sean Caskey from Last Dinosaurs shares with us the highs and lows of crafting three albums, the funniest moments from the band’s early gigs (one minor detail almost got the band kicked out of bars?!), as well as their first-ever show in the city.
+For those of you who fancy alternative guitar noise and indie rock bands such as Wolf Alice and Snail Mail, Australian indie rock band Last Dinosaurs should be on your headphones.
+Almost 10 years in, vocalist and guitarist Sean Caskey from the band shares with us the highs and lows of crafting three albums, the funniest moments from the band’s early gigs (one minor detail almost got the band kicked out of bars?!), and more.

 An interview with Sean Caskey from Last Dinosaurs

-What is the concept of your latest album Yumeno Garden?
+What is the concept of your album Yumeno Garden?